Sorry, you need to enable JavaScript to visit this website.

 Advisory Council on Youth - CCJ

-The architecture of public youth policies involves a building where there are proper spaces and time, beyond those that the democratic expression can find on their own accord, for the expression of positions on how to best defend young people's interests.
-Thus, the Advisory Council on Youth (Conselho Consultivo da Juventude) is an advisory body of the Government member responsible for youth affairs and concertation of youth policies.
-According to article 2nd of Decree-Law no. 129/2015, the Advisory Council on Youth is responsible for:
+The Advisory Council on Youth (Conselho Consultivo da Juventude) is an advisory body of the Secretary of State for Youth and Sport.
+According to Article 2 of Decree-Law no. 129/2015, the Advisory Council on Youth is responsible for:

 • Examining the issues concerning global youth policy;